EricR33/MMAI894/README.md

 2. model.pt
 -- Saved Pytorch model with preprocessing method 1
--- Please save it to a local folder A
+-- Please save it to the local folder A

 3. Model_Preprocessing_Method_1
 -- Main Pytorch model with preprocessing method 1